cppshizoidS/Lab-Nstu/README.md

 # Lab-Nstu
-This is my lab works in nstu
+This is my lab works in NSTU

 Folder Second Semester contains programming labs in C/C++